TOPICS

 The n-hypercube graph, also called the n-cube graph and commonly denoted Q_n or 2^n, is the graph whose vertices are the 2^k symbols epsilon_1, ..., epsilon_n where epsilon_i=0 or 1 and two vertices are adjacent iff the symbols differ in exactly one coordinate.

 The graph of the n-hypercube is given by the graph Cartesian product of path graphs P_2×... square P_2_()_(n).
-The n-hypercube graph is also isomorphic to the Hasse diagram for the Boolean algebra on n elements.
+The hypercube graph Q_n is isomorphic to the Hasse diagram for the Boolean algebra on n elements.
+Q_n is also isomorphic to the simplex graph of the complete graph K_n (Alikhani and Ghanbari 2024).

 HypercubeGraphIsometricEmbeddings